SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 on a wall.
 You decide that the character ﬁrst examines the wall for weaknesses (using the search skill).
-Once examination has been completed and the search roll has been made, your gamemaster lets you know that you beat the diﬃculty by four points.
+Once examination has been completed and the search roll has been made, your gamemaster lets you know that you beat the difficulty by four points.
 This gives you a result point bonus of +2.
 You apply the modiﬁer to your demolitions roll only, which must take place immediately after your character’s examination of the wall.